freeman42x/awesome-artificial-general-intelligence/README.md

 ## Organizations / Projects

-* [Fairy Tale - Artificial General Intelligence Solutions](https://github.com/fairy-tale-agi-solutions) - We use state of the art programming languages to help humanity create Safe AGI.
-We are also working on free or commercial open source software which has high value to humanity to get the funds to fund the Safe AGI research and implementation.
+* [Fairy Tale - Artificial General Intelligence Solutions](https://github.com/fairy-tale-agi-solutions) - We are a global organization which uses state of the art programming languages to help humanity create Safe AGI.
+We are also working on free or commercial open source software which has high value to humanity to obtain the funds required to fund the Safe AGI research and implementation.
 * [OpenAI](https://openai.com/) - Discovering and enacting the path to safe artificial general intelligence.
 * [Neuralink](https://www.neuralink.com/) - Developing ultra high bandwidth brain-machine interfaces to connect humans and computers.
 * [DeepMind](https://deepmind.com/) - Solve intelligence.
 Use it to make the world a better place.